xUnknownW3b/Auto-Leave-Group-Discord/README.md

     </a>
 </p>

 ## Overview

 > [!NOTE]
-> This repository contains a simple Discord bot script written in JavaScript using the `discord.js-selfbot-v13` library.
-The bot's purpose is to automatically delete group direct messages (DMs) in Discord servers.
-It periodically checks for group DMs and removes them while sending a predefined message to notify users.
-Configuration options such as the bot's token and the message to send are stored in a separate `config.js` file for easy customization.
+> This repository contains a simple Discord bot script written in Python using the `discord.py` library.
+The bot's purpose is to automatically leave group direct messages (DMs) in Discord.
+It checks for group DMs and exits them while sending a predefined farewell message.
+Configuration options such as the bot's token and the message to send are directly set in the script for easy customization.

 ## Features

 > [!TIP]
-> - **Deletes group DMs automatically.**
+> - **Automatically leaves group DMs.**
-> - **Sends a customizable message before deletion.**
+> - **Sends a customizable farewell message before leaving.**
-> - **Easy configuration via the `config.js` file.**
+> - **Easy configuration directly in the script.**

 ## Usage

 > [!IMPORTANT]
 > 1. **Clone** the repository to your local machine.
-> 2. **Install dependencies** by running `npm install` in the project directory.
-> 3. **Set up** the bot token and message in the `config.js` file.
+> 2. **Set up** the bot token and message in the script file.
-> 4. **Run** the bot using the command `node index.js` in the project directory.
+> 3. **Run** the bot using the command `python your_script.py`.

 ## Requirements

 > [!CAUTION]
-> - Node.js
+> - Python 3.6 or higher
-> - `discord.js-selfbot-v13` library
+> - `discord.py` library (version 1.7.3 or lower)

 ## Contributing